FerreolS/Signals-and-systems-m1-tpe/src/Lecture-notes.typ

   caption: [Properties of Continuous Fourier Transform], ) <table-continuous-fourier-properties>

+== Symmetry
+When the real and imaginary parts of a complex function are decomposed into their even and odd parts, there are four components, each with a specific symmetry property:
+- The real part of the Fourier transform of a real signal is an even function.
+- The imaginary part of the Fourier transform of a real signal is an odd function.
+- The real part of the Fourier transform of an imaginary signal is an odd function.
+- The imaginary part of the Fourier transform of an imaginary signal is an even function.

+The transform of a real-valued function thus exhibits conjugate symmetry.
+Conversely, if a function's Fourier transform has conjugate symmetry, the original function is real-valued.

 == Incertitude Principle
 The Fourier transform incertitude principle states that a signal cannot be simultaneously localized in time and frequency.
 More precisely,considering  a  centered signal ($∫_RR t thin x(t) dt = 0$) of unit energy ($∫_RR abs(x(t))^2 dt = 1$) for simplicity, if we define the time spread $Δ t$ and the frequency spread $Δ ν$ of a signal $x(t)$ as: